Get moving! Four in five adolescents don't exercise enough: WHO

 This, she said, seems to explain the fact that the biggest gender gap could be found in the United States and Ireland, where the difference in activity levels between boys and girls was over 15 percentage points.

-"In the United States, we see that since 2001, levels of insufficient activity have decreased in boys by seven percent, while there has been no change in girls," she said.
+"In the United States, we see that since 2001, levels of insufficient activity have decreased in boys by 7 per cent, while there has been no change in girls," she said.

 The US for instance put in place an ambitious national plan for physical activity in 2010, but the efforts "for some reason only seem to reach boys."